-The big problem with the Electric eel is its single carriage and the fact the entire ride needs to perform its sequence before unloading then re-loading.
+The big problem with the Electric Eel is its single carriage and the fact the entire ride needs to perform its sequence before unloading and then re-loading.
 When the Park gets busy this leads to horrendous wait times and if the Park rebuilds its image and consumer trust it could become un-rideable due to intolerable wait times.
 As it was the park was very quiet when we visited and we pretty much walked on.
-But with only 12 Riders per sequence and a tiny throughput of 500 per hour MAX any serious numbers at the park and things will become terrible.
+But with only 18 Riders per sequence and a tiny throughput of 500-700 per hour MAX, any serious numbers at the park and things will become terrible.

 The Train is now 150feet up but the process of getting up the hill has scrubbed off most of the speed so when you hit the Zero-G roll, it’s a slow agonizing roll with 150ft of space between you and the ground and only a lap bar holding you in place!
 It is quite a rush!
 You then enter the non-inverting loop where the speed rebuilds and while you don’t actually go upside down through this section it feels very much like it and is another thrilling part of the ride.

 Overall the Ride is a very solid piece of engineering, The Skyrocket II has a few different versions now up and running around the world and is a well-respected and admired ride.
 It really has a lot going for it as a ride system.
 The issue is its limited capacity and the lack of any real theme.
 Yes, it’s blue and is called the Electric Eel, but that’s about it.
 It is also very much a thrill ride.
-It is big and intimidating and properly scary.
+It is big, intimidating, and properly scary.
 Only real fans of high-octane rides will enjoy or even entertain this ride.
-We travel the Country and ride everything, there has not been a single ride we have balked at, So for us, Electric Eel was just damn good fun, but other people were simply fleeing in terror!
-We are not 100% sure how this fits into a family Marine Park?
+We travel the Country and ride everything, and there has not been a single ride we have balked at, So for us, Electric Eel was just damn good fun, but other people were simply fleeing in terror!

 In Short, it’s not a reason to visit the park, but it’s definitely something to not miss if you do decide to visit.